New Thomas & Thomas EXOCETT 88 Review: Model-by-Model Fly Rod Review & Comparisons

 When you go a little shorter, in general you gain power and precision at the slight expense of distance.
 My long ownership of the 8'4" Sector showed me the extra power boost can help you make up for that reach with relative ease.

-*The first fly lines we are testing (on all the rod sizes) will be Tropical/Warmwater types of lines, all the popular saltwater ones as well as Peacock Bass and regular Bass series lines.
+The first fly lines we are testing (on most of the rod sizes) will be Tropical/Warmwater types of lines, all the popular saltwater ones as well as Peacock Bass and regular Bass series lines.
 Then colder water lines like Cortland Striped Bass, etc. I usually start with a "true-to-weight" line like SA Bonefish for reviews, but my main focus will be on at least half-size heavy lines, up to two sizes heavy, for each rod weight.
 Mainly I'm curious if the very popular SA Grand Slam and RIO Flats Pro will work well on these new rods, making them viable for basically any saltwater applications in addition to their specific jungle and striped bass/sinking line applications (like the SS was so good for).
 Versatility is what I want to test.
 We know these rods will be great for specific roles, so the question is mainly: Are these rods able to cover lots of different purposes?

 *Check out the New Thomas & Thomas Exocett 88 Here!
 And our brand new combos here: T&T Exocett 88 Combo Outfits